lateralrun/docs/docs/accounts.md

 That said, you can manually create one by heading to the _Accounts_ section of Lateral.run and looking for the _New_ button.

+## Deleting an Account

+When an account is deleted from your app, you can instruct us to delete the account and all associated code/data from Lateral.run as well via API request.
+See [Integration: Backend](integration_backend.md) for more details.

 ## Namespacing

 You can represent more than one type of customer by namespacing the identifier